Tech giants told to remove extremist content much faster

 And with such powers on its statute books you’d hope there would be more pressure for UK politicians to take responsibility for its own intelligence failures — rather than seeking to scapegoat technologies such as encryption.
 But this is, sad to say, a neverending theme.

 On extremist propaganda, the co-ordinated political push to get tech platforms to take more responsibility for user generated content — which they’re freely distributing, liberally monetizing and algorithmically amplifying — does at least have more substance to it.

-Even if — ultimately — it’s likely to be just as futile a strategy for fixing the underlying problem.
+Even if, ultimately, it’s likely to be just as futile a strategy for fixing the underlying problem.

 Because even if you could wave a magic wand and make all online extremist propaganda vanish you wouldn’t have fixed the core problem of why terrorist ideologies exist.
 Nor removed the pull that extremist ideas can pose for certain individuals.
 It’s just attacking the symptom of a problem, rather than interrogating the root cause.

-The ICSR’s Winter is also downbeat on current political strategy to tackle online extremism focusing so much attention on restricting access to content.
+The ICSR’s Winter comes is generally downbeat on how the current political strategy for tackling online extremism is focusing so much attention on restricting access to content.

 “[UK PM] Theresa May is always talking about removing the safe spaces and shutting down part of the Internet were terrorists exchange instructions and propaganda and that sort of stuff, and I just feel that’s a Sisyphean task,” he says.
 “Maybe you do get it to work on any one platform they’re just going to go onto a different one and you’ll have exactly the same sort of problem all over again.